status-im/nimbus-eth2/nfuzz/README.md

 make libnfuzz.so
 ```

-Default, the library is build with the `minimal` config.
+Default, the library is built with the `minimal` config.
 To select a specific config you can instead run:
 ```bash
 # build with mainnet config
 make libnfuzz.a NIMFLAGS="-d:const_preset=mainnet"